Alfie Solomons

-Alfred "Alfie" Solomons is a fictionalized character in the British period crime drama television series Peaky Blinders, created by Steven Knight and portrayed by Tom Hardy.
+Alfred "Alfie" Solomons is a fictionalised character in the British period crime drama television series Peaky Blinders, created by Steven Knight and portrayed by Tom Hardy.
 Based loosely on a London gangster born in the late 1880s, he is the leader of a Jewish gang based in Camden Town and was introduced in Series 2.

 Casting and background

 The exact details of the casting process have not been revealed, but the character of Alfie Solomons was not initially devised with Tom Hardy in mind.
 The character is based on a real-life Jewish gangster named Alfred Solomon.
 Peaky Blinders writer Steven Knight says, "We have portrayed him as funny but with an edgy character.
 The Jewish gangs of the East End would have been just as famous but for some reason history seems to have remembered Alfie Solomons.
 I don't know why.
 Maybe, he was prosecuted more often."
 In the series, Solomons is the leader of a Jewish gang based in Camden Town and runs an illegal distillery.